Balfour Beatty CEO stepping down, deputy to take over

 Balfour Beatty's construction business has been hit hard by public sector cuts and falling business confidence in the U.S. and Britain.
 In November it said it would miss profit guidance for 2012 and was reviewing its business.

-Shares in Balfour closed at 289 pence on Monday, valuing the company at 2 billion pounds.
+Shares in Balfour closed at 289 pence on Monday, valuing the company at 2 billion pounds ($3.2 billion).

 (Reporting by Brenda Goh; Editing by Tom Pfeiffer)